gniquyij/gniquyij.github.io/en/2020/07/20/qa-not-to-do.md

 # QA Not-To-Do

-Here, in no particular order, are the things I’ve been trying to avoid as a Quality Assurance:
+Here are the things I’ve been trying to avoid as a Quality Assurance, in no particular order.

 - Make assumptions without validation.
 - No documents.